 The Vale Scene

-We are building an ambitious model of a typical part of the countryside of the Vale of White Horse as it was in the 1930s, with the aim of recapturing in miniature an impression of the calm unhurried beauty of the past.
+This is an ambitious model of a typical part of the countryside of the Vale of White Horse as it was in the 1930s that recaptures in miniature an impression of the calm unhurried beauty of the past.

-You will see the village of ‘Pendon Parva’ built around an ancient hill-fort, the agricultural landscape surrounding the village, the derelict Wilts. and Berks.
-Canal, and the Great Western Railway main line.
+The imaginary village of ‘Pendon Parva’ is built around an ancient hill-fort with agricultural landscape surrounding the village.
+Also featured are the derelict Wilts. and Berks.
+Canal and the Great Western Railway main line.

-In the valley below, through farmland and meadows busy with harvest-time activities, pass sequences of trains of the period in their colourful variety, all modelled with care for historical accuracy.
+In the valley, through farmland and meadows busy with harvest-time activities, pass sequences of trains of the period in their colourful variety, all modelled with care for historical accuracy.

-This slumbering scene was only disturbed by the occasional express which, racing by on the Great Western main line, was a reminder of changing times.
+This slumbering scene was disturbed by the occasional express which, racing by on the Great Western main line, was a reminder of changing times….

 Click here for a map of the model »